 Commuters demand consistent, reliable transportation, so any disruptions to the schedule-based operations can impact the customer experience.

-With thousands of workloads managed in the existing government data centre, the agency knew that improving citizen experiences and achieving sustainability goals meant modernising IT.
+With thousands of workloads managed in the existing government data center, the agency knew that improving citizen experiences and achieving sustainability goals meant modernizing IT.

 But it was crucial to execute the project without interrupting the vital services citizens depend on every day.

 Agency leaders engaged with Kyndryl to envision a new hybrid cloud environment that consolidated the agency’s operating model.
-The team wanted to automate the estate as much as possible for regular operations, prioritising tasks that would noticeably improve service delivery to citizens.
-Moving to virtualised servers in a cloud-first architecture would position the agency to make steady progress towards environmental, social, and governance (ESG) goals.
+The team wanted to automate the estate as much as possible for regular operations, prioritizing tasks that would noticeably improve service delivery to citizens.
+Moving to virtualized servers in a cloud-first architecture would position the agency to make steady progress towards environmental, social, and governance (ESG) goals.